Laragear/TokenAction/README.md

 Tokens are persisted in your application Cache using a randomly generated key and a default prefix.

 By default, Token Action will use the default Laravel cache.
-You may set a custom cache using the `TOKEN_ACTION_STORE` environment variable.
+You may set a custom cache using the `TOKEN_ACTION_STORE` environment variable, for example, to use a persistent cache (like `database`, `file` or `redis`) instead of ephemeral ones like `memcache` or `array`.

 ```dotenv
 TOKEN_ACTION_STORE=file
 ```

+Tokens have a number of "tries" available.
+When a token reaches 0 tries, is deleted from the cache.

 ## Creating Tokens